The Singleton

 Localized: reading as if Kael is in Seattle, near the Space Needle

-She had started it three weeks earlier, the Tuesday after he stopped answering her at dinner.
-The first page was a data-collection protocol: baseline observations, regression candidates, stimulus-response pairs.
-On the second page she had set up a simple A/B frame: Jeff-pre-anomaly versus Jeff-current.
-On subsequent pages she had logged, each evening, a small set of structured observations — eye-contact duration with the children, sentence-completion rate, garage-time delta, weight of his presence in the house on a scale from one to ten.
-She used the same instruments she would have used on a bad login flow or a misbehaving medical interface.
-She had, for the years she had been in product, worked primarily in healthcare UX, which had taught her that people in distress were not a special case.
-They were just users whose current workflow had failed and who did not yet know which next step to take.
+She had opened it three weeks earlier, the Tuesday after Jeff stopped answering her at dinner.
+The first page was a data-collection protocol: baseline, regression candidates, stimulus-response pairs.
+The second page was a simple A/B frame — Jeff-before, Jeff-now.
+After that, one structured entry each evening: eye-contact duration with the children, sentence-completion rate, garage-time delta, the weight of his presence in the house on a scale from one to ten.
+The instruments she would have run on a bad login flow.
+The instruments she had run, for ten years, on people in distress, who were never a special case.
+They were users whose current workflow had failed and who did not yet know which step came next.

 At three weeks the data was conclusive.
-She ran the numbers in her head — a rough paired t-test of observed behavior against his own six-month baseline — and found the regression was not her paranoia.
-It was two point one standard deviations on at least three of her six measurements.
-Her husband's interface was throwing errors she could not diagnose, and the errors were load-bearing on the family system.
+A rough paired comparison against his own six-month baseline — two point one standard deviations on at least three of her six measures.
+The regression was not her paranoia.
+Her husband's interface was throwing errors she could not diagnose, and the errors were load-bearing on the family.

-She did not tell Jeff.
+She did not tell him.
 The notebook was not a weapon.
-It was a tool for deciding whether to be kind or firm tomorrow.
+It was a tool for deciding whether to be kind tomorrow or firm.

 ---

-Her tic, doing this, was to run the pad of her right thumb along the spine of the notebook in a slow, repeating arc.
-The notebook had a fabric pen-loop she had sewn on herself eleven years earlier, when she was twenty-five and had not yet asked Jeff out — she had been the one who asked, and she had calmly waited him out when he tried to refuse on logistical grounds, having read him the way she would later read every misbehaving interface she touched: *this user does not say no when given enough silence.*
+Her thumb found the spine of the notebook and ran the slow arc it always ran when she was deciding something, pad of the right thumb along the cloth.
+She had sewn the pen-loop on herself eleven years ago, twenty-five and not yet brave enough to ask Jeff out.
+She had been the one to ask.
+She had waited him out when he tried to refuse on logistical grounds, reading him the way she would later read every interface she touched.
+This user does not say no when given enough silence.

-She was trying again now, at the kitchen counter, at 9:12 a.m., while Jeff was in the garage and the children were in the back room watching their AI tutor animate a story about a dragon.
-The smart-home suggested breakfast three times.
+She was trying it again now, at the kitchen counter, 9:12 a.m., Jeff in the garage and the children in the back room watching the AI tutor animate a dragon who was learning to read.
+The smart-home offered breakfast three times.
 She muted it three times.
-She wrote, on a paper notepad:
+She wrote, on paper, with a pencil, because the studio had retrained her hands:

 *Your phone learns.
 The model learns.
 Your data stays on your phone.*

-Good one-liner.
+A clean one-liner.
 True enough.
 Not a lie.
-But the product's Privacy page needed a paragraph below the one-liner, and the paragraph was what had been breaking her for seven days.
+But the Privacy page wanted a paragraph under it, and the paragraph had been breaking her for seven days.
 She wrote it now.

 *Your device downloads the current model.
-Your device trains on your data locally for a few minutes at a time, while your phone is charging.
-Your device sends back only the gradient updates — numerical nudges the model should make — not the data itself.
+Your device trains on your own data, locally, for a few minutes at a time, while the phone is charging.
+Your device sends back only the gradient updates — the small numerical nudges the model should make — not the data itself.
 A central server averages the gradient updates from forty thousand devices and ships a new, improved model.
 Your data is never uploaded.
-The gradients are further protected by differential privacy: before they leave your phone, random noise is added in a mathematically calibrated way that makes it extremely difficult to recover specific training examples from them.*
+The gradients are protected further by differential privacy: before they leave the phone, calibrated random noise is added, in a way that makes it extremely difficult to recover any single training example from them.*

-She looked up from the notepad.
-Through the kitchen window, across the small yard, Jeff's garage light was on.
-It had been on when she had come downstairs at six.
-The man was debugging something that terrified him and had stopped telling her what it was.
+Through the kitchen window, across the small yard, the garage light was on.
+It had been on when she came down at six.
+A man debugging something that frightened him, who had stopped telling her what it was.

 ---

-At 11:20 a.m.
-Jeff came into the kitchen to look for a charger he had left on the counter the night before.
-He was not wearing socks.
-His hair had the specific disorganization of a man who had been awake all night and had not yet showered.
-He picked up the charger and turned to go back to the garage.
+At 11:20 Jeff came in for a charger he had left on the counter overnight.
+No socks.
+His hair had the specific disorganization of a man who had not slept and had not showered.
+He picked up the charger and turned back toward the garage.

 "Jeff."